Tammy McOmber

 • General Psychology or Introduction to Psychology

-• Developmental Psychology (covering the Lifespan)
+• Developmental Psychology (covering the lifespan)

-• A Research Methods or Psychological Statistics class
+• A Research Methods or Psychological Statistics

 • Abnormal Psychology